chrysante/csp/README.md

 ### Incomplete types

 `isa` works with incomplete types.
-This is why the parent class must be specified in the `FASTVIS_DEFINE` macro.
+This is why the parent class must be specified in the `CSP_DEFINE` macro.
 The alternative was that all classes in the hierarchy must be complete for `isa` and `dyncast` to work, which can be bad for compile times, so I decided to put the burden on the user to specify the parent relationship here.
 The library asserts that the specified parent class is actually a parent class whenever possible.